-Open Carry.
-This term is commonly heard when talking about the civilian use of weaponry.
+The term “open carry” is commonly heard when talking about the civilian use of weaponry.
 We all know that this obviously means to carry a weapon openly.
 So what are the gritty details and from where does this term originate.
 I hope to answer the common questions surrounding open carry and make it just a little easier to understand.

-Open carry is publicly carrying a in plain sight of another person(s).
-This being said, what is plain sight, is it on a belt, on the back???
-This is where it can get a little messy.
+Open carry is publicly carrying a weapon in plain sight of another person(s).
+That being said, the first question that comes to mind is “what is plain sight”… is it on a belt, on the back, what about a shirt pocket???
+This is where things can get a little messy.
 “Plain Sight” is broadly defined as not being hidden from common view of those around you.
 The problem is, different states interpret the meaning of plain sight differently than others.
 In some states, plain sight means that the weapon is partially visible to those around you.
-In other states it means that the weapon can be fully seen.
+In other states, it means that the weapon can be fully seen.

 Types of Open Carry Laws (Primarily Firearms)

 Permissive Open Carry Laws